Multi-modal Transportation Center

 The concept of a MMTC was first explored in 2004 as part of a City Multi-Modal Transportation Study.
 The need for an improved MMTC was confirmed through a variety of community engagement efforts and strategic plans.
 In 2020, an in-depth feasibility study helped identify a preferred location for the center located on the south side of the County-City Building at 555 South 10th Street.
 This area is currently a surface parking lot for City and County employees.

-Over the last 20 years, numerous studies and public outreach efforts have consistently emphasized the significance of a multi-modal transportation center to community members, shaping our current project.
+Over the last 20 years, numerous studies and public outreach efforts consistently emphasized the significance of a multi-modal transportation center to community members, shaping the current project.

 Planning for the Future

-Today, the bus transfer center located near 11th and “N” streets offers limited amenities for riders which a new MMTC facility will be able to provide.
+Today, the bus transfer center located near 11th and “L” streets offers limited amenities for riders which a new MMTC facility will be able to provide.

 • The current location has limited room to only accommodate six buses at a time, which is less than half of the buses in service at any given time.
 This means longer waiting times for passengers, sometimes making them late for work, school or appointments.